VEGLOgabin/live-hackathon-scraper-with-beautiful-soup-and-dashboard-with-streamlit/README.md

 ## Project Status:

 #### The project is fully functional and deployed.
 It continuously scrapes and updates hackathon data, offering an intuitive dashboard for users to explore and apply for hackathons.
-Find the deployed app at: [Hackathons Dashboard](https://your-app-name.streamlit.app)
+Find the deployed app at: [Hackathons Dashboard](https://live-hackathon-scraper-with-beautiful-soup-and-dashboard-with.streamlit.app/)

-## Looking For:

-#### Opportunities to collaborate on similar projects, customize the dashboard for specific needs, or provide ongoing maintenance and support.

 # APPLICATION VIEW